Testaments of the Twelve Patriarchs: Levi

-Aramaic Levi Document
+Aramaic Levi document

 One way in which this testament is distinguished from the others is by additional footnotes in a Greek version of the manuscript from Mount Athos.
 These footnotes were found to be translated from a non-apocalyptic precursor of the text in Aramaic, partially preserved in the Dead Sea Scrolls.
 The find consisted of six fragments in two manuscripts from cave 4 (4Q213-214).
 A small related fragment was also found in cave 1 (1Q21).
-According to some sources, these scrolls were dated by the Oriental Institute to between 100-200 BC using Radiocarbon dating.
+According to some sources, these scrolls were dated by the Oriental Institute to between 100-200 BC using radiocarbon dating.

 According to James Kugel at Bar-Ilan University, Aramaic Levi is a composite of two documents.
 One source was "a wisdom apocalypse derived from the exegetical elaboration of Malachi 2:4-7".
 The other, based on the same exegesis, "described Levi's actual initiation into the priesthood by angels".
 The narrative frame is based from the Book of Jubilees.
 The compiler of Aramaic Levi added that the priests would be kings.
 It is a Hasmonean compilation, 133–100 BCE.

 Judah

 The Testament of Judah is primarily concerned with courage, monetary greed, and fornication.
 It begins by portraying Judah as idealistically courageous, involving bravery in front of wild beasts, as well as successful military expeditions, sometimes basing the narrative on acts that the canonical bible attributes to Jacob.
-However, it goes on to present a xenophobic focus, criticising his marriage to a non-Israelite, as well as his sexual activity with Tamar, his daughter-in-law who at that time was pretending to be a prostitute.
+However, it goes on to present a xenophobic focus, criticizing his marriage to a non-Israelite, as well as his sexual activity with Tamar, his daughter-in-law who at that time was pretending to be a prostitute.

 The narrative argues that Judah had sex with Tamar and his wife due to drunkenness, and that he bribed his wife's father in order to be allowed to marry her.
 It then goes on to instruct that the role of a king is lesser than that of a priest, and that Levi is more important, clearly pointing to the theocratic attitude of the author.